bohdaq/file-ext/README.md

 # Welcome to file-ext!

 Hi, `file-ext` is a collection of utility functions to work with files.
-It is tested and works on Unix and Windows.
+It is tested and works on Linux, macOS and Windows.

 ## Features
 1. File